CONSERVATION AND EDUCATION PROGRAMS

 - New England Aquarium, Boston MA teams each winter with MA Audubon Society volunteers and staff to rescue and rehabilitate cold-stunned turtles that wash ashore and would die without help.

 - Loggerhead Marinelife Center, Juno Beach, FL

 If you have sea turtle education sites you’d like me to consider listing, please send me a note through the Contact Me page.
 SEE Turtles.org hosts a wonderful education website geared to grades 6-12.
 Co-founded by internationally known, Dr. Wallace “J.” Nichols, its website has a growing series of lesson plans (more videos coming).
 SEE Turtles.org and its Billion Baby Turtles collaborated to make the video “Sea Turtle Migration,” which introduces us to this critical behavior in the lives of many sea turtles.
 Sea Turtle Restoration Project: Another terrific set of educational materials.
 Teacher handbook and lesson plans, videos, posters, activity and coloring pages, and more.

-Sea Turtle Conservancy has an interactive, world sea turtle nesting site map.
-See where your favorite species lay their eggs.
+Sea Turtle Conservancy has State of the World sea turtle map.
+Get lots of data on your favorite species lay their eggs.
 Use the Groups page at Seaturtle.org to find efforts near you where you can participate or make a contribution.